AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Arcana/Arcana.md

 _Arcana Save DC_ = 10 + _Arcana Modifier_

 After a long rest, your resonance resets to the amount noted in the arcanist table.

-### Arcane Field

-As arcana is a magic type bound in physical space, arcane fields may enhance or diminish an arcanist's abilities while they are within them.
-Different arcane fields stack with each other, but each presents either an upper or a lower limit on how much the field can increase or reduce the caster's arcana modifier while inside them.